AbesM/SMC/content/posts/BaykurHamada.md

  - We start by recalling basics of LF and the relations of braiding, lantern and 4holed torus in $MCG(\Sigma_g^b)$
  - By Gompf-Thurston suitable LF are symplectic.
 We take suitable LF.
-- Remarks on torus surgery
+- Remarks on torus surgery and a lemma that shows how we can "control" fundamental groups.
+Remark 3 might be useful.

+## 2.3 Spin structures and LF.

+Given a $s$ spin-structure we can associate a quadratic form.
+We consider the spin mapping class group.
+We can relate the existence of a spin structure on $X$ so the monodromy factorization.